Suggested links

 Get Help for Someone Facing Hydrocodone Withdrawal

-If you or a loved one are facing withdrawal, know you can safely detox in a drug addiction treatment program.
+If you or a loved one are facing hydrocodone withdrawal, know that you can safely detox in a treatment program that offers care for drug addiction.

-For help with a substance use disorder, call the SAMHSA helpline at 1-800-662-4357 or visit their online program locator to find addiction treatment options and support in your area.
+For help with a substance use disorder, call the SAMHSA helpline at 1-800-662-4357 or visit their online program locator to find hydrocodone addiction treatment options in your area.

 Hydrocodone Withdrawal FAQs